Global Heart & Local Impact: How Story Cottage Caregiver Sarah Found Purpose in Zambia and Beyond

 Sarah Johns:

-Yes—this trip was a real test of my self-efficacy.
+This trip was a real test of my self-efficacy.
 I’ve done hard things before, but traveling alone to Africa reaffirmed my ability to step outside my comfort zone.
 I even spent 24 hours alone in Doha, Qatar on the way back, navigating the city, visiting a museum, and taking Ubers by myself.

 We often avoid discomfort, but once you start doing the hard thing, it’s never as bad as it seems.
 In fact, it can be rewarding.
 Life is about the experiences—good and bad—because they shape who we are.